meshtastic/meshtastic/docs/developers/android/build.md

 MAPBOX_DOWNLOADS_TOKEN=sk.yourtokenherexxx
 ```

-* Now you should be able to select "Run / Run" in the IDE and it will happily start running on your phoneor the emulator.
+* Now you should be able to select "Run / Run" in the IDE and it will happily start running on your phone or the emulator.

 :::note
-The emulators don't support bluetooth, so some features can not be used in that environment.
+The emulators don't support Bluetooth, so some features can not be used in that environment.
 :::

 ## Analytics setup